cerner/terra-framework/packages/terra-form-validation/docs/NumericValidation.md

 }
 ```

-With this, we have a pretty simple number type input with a basic validation tied to the `<Form>` component that checks to see whether or not we have a value for the input.
+We have a simple number type input with validation, tied to the `<Form>` component, that checks whether we have a value for the input.

 We also have our `<Field>`'s validation function defined and ready to be added to, with it only having a basic check to see if there is a value.

-Because we have added to the `inputAttrs` prop  of `<InputField>` the value of `type: 'number'` this also means we have a bit of browser enforcement on the inputted value.
-Mainly that it has to be a number of some sort so it only accepts certain characters.
+We have added browser enforcement on the inputted value by passing `type: 'number'` into `<Inputfield>`'s `inputAttrs`.

-A thing of note is that even though we specified the input as a number type, it will still take some 'wrong' values and place them in the field but give them as `undefined`.
-Specifically the input will accept values such as `--1` or `2.0.32` but then when the validation functions run the value given to them will be `undefined`.
-With our code is currently setup that means we will just return a value of `Required` via the `<Form>`'s validation function.
+Note that specifying `type: 'number'` still allows negatives and decimal points, such as `--1` or `2.0.32`.
+These will be placed in the field as `undefined`.
+With our code, we will just return a value of `Required`, via the `<Form>`'s validation function, if values are undefined.

-The 2nd thing of note is that our validation function, `validateNumber`, will be given it's argument in the form of a string despite it being a number type input.
-This doesn't impact simple operators too much like `<` and `>` but it is information you should know for when your building custom validation functions.
+Second thing - our validation function, `validateNumber`, will be given a *string*, despite the input being of `type: 'number'`.
+This does not impact simple operators but is useful to know when building custom validation functions.

-With this in mind, we'll first start by giving a minimum and maximum to our value.
-For simplicity's sake lets go with a minimum of 10 and a maximum of 100.
+Let's start by giving a minimum and maximum to our value.
+For simplicity, set a minimum to 10 and a maximum to 100.

 ```javascript
 const validateNumber = (value) => {